 As an academician, you see her focus on excelling in whatever she does.
-She tops all examinations at home to reach Bombay for her undergraduate studies, she chooses Harvard for her further education and like a true soldier, her focus is so well defined on her object that she just jumps past all the obstacles that come in her way, including a personal situation.
-Her constant endeavor to be best in what she does in her chosen field of economics and be known only on the basis of her work is a reminder for the current generations that look for rewards before putting in any efforts.
+She tops all examinations at home to reach Bombay for her undergraduate studies.
+She chooses Harvard for her further education.
+Like a true soldier, her focus is so well defined on her object that she just jumps past all the obstacles that come in her way, including a personal situation.
+Her constant endeavor to be best in what she does in her chosen field of economics.
+And be known only on the basis of her work is a reminder for the current generations that look for rewards before putting in any efforts.

 Two men in her life take a lot of space.
-Her first husband seduced her into marrying her, left her with a disease and then refused to divorce her and let go.
+Her first husband seduced her into marrying her, left her with a disease.
+And then refused to divorce her and let go.
 Her second husband Jagdish Bhagwati, hailing from a prestigious family of professionals pursued her with a kind of devotion not many women would be lucky to get.
-A fellow economist, he searched her through a mere surname in Delhi, followed her to America and then gave up his career to be with her at New York.
-For a long time they were together but could not be married as she could not manage a divorce even after converting to Christianity as suggested by the lawyers.
+A fellow economist, he searched her through a mere surname in Delhi.
+Followed her to America.
+And then gave up his career to be with her in New York.
+For a long time, they were together but could not be married as she could not manage a divorce even after converting to Christianity as suggested by the lawyers.
 What is remarkable is her unconditional acceptance in Jagdish’s family in a web of entangled relationships.

-An important aspect of the memoir is uprooting of Padma from India, from her hometown in Gujarat to America where she was more or less on her own.
-She did all that was required to be done to merge with the place, developed a taste for their music, their cuisine, their lifestyle and even dirtying her hands literally in her adopted soil.
-She so lovingly embraced America, a land that gave her all she needed, excellent grounding for her academic career, free air to live in and an acceptance as an individual.
+An important aspect of the Breaking Out memoir is uprooting of Padma from India.
+From her hometown in Gujarat to America where she was more or less on her own.
+She did all that was required to be done to merge with the place.
+Developed a taste for their music, their cuisine, their lifestyle.
+And even dirtying her hands literally in her adopted soil.
+She so lovingly embraced America, a land that gave her all she needed.
+Excellent grounding for her academic career, free air to live in and an acceptance as an individual.
 Her story of Americanization is very interesting as you see her transitioning but returning to her Indian roots as and when she felt they were better options like when her young daughter wanted to sleep with her.